Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 [comment]: <> (Warhscheinlich bug - sollte ausgeblendet werden laut SW.
 Evtl. löschen?)

 - ![View](../../Assets/Icons/Eye02.png "[View]")
     Click this button to view the message details.
+Alternatively, you can click directly a row in the list to display the details of the log message.
+The *Detail of log message "Log message title"* view is displayed, see [Detail of log message "Log message title"](#detail-of-log-message-log-message-title).

 The list displays all messages contained in the selected intent.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.